George Simons | August 07, 2024

 One of the key reasons why filing an Answer to the Complaint is so important is because failing to do so could enable Suttell and Hammer to obtain a default judgment against you.
 If the Court enters a default judgement against you, the situation will only get worse.
 Why?
 Because a default judgment means that Suttell and Hammer will be empowered to take the following actions:

-Many debt collectors,including Suttell and Hammer, assume that most consumers will not actually respond to their lawsuit.
+Many debt collectors assume that consumers will not actually respond to their lawsuit.
 As a result, many debt collectors operate a volume practice where they file hundreds, or even thousands, of debt collection lawsuits.
 Given the significant number of lawsuits that are filed, there are many instances when the debt collection company neglects to take the time to confirm whether they can legally sue you for the debt.
 Bear in mind that if the applicable statute of limitations expired, the debt collector is barred from suing you on the debt.
 In most states, a debt collector only has a finite amount of time to sue you for an alleged delinquent debt.

 If it turns out that the statute of limitations expired, you can raise it as an affirmative defense that could enable you to file a motion to dismiss the lawsuit entirely.